anandpodila3/Simple-Calculator/README.md

-# simple_calculator-project
+# Simple-Calculator

-This is my first Python project.
-This is a simple calculator.
-I used tkinter for graphical user interface.
+This is a simple snake game project.
+In this project, I used Python and I used tkinter for graphical user interface.